 It Pays to Think Independently

-Each week, the newsletter publishes a letter focused on business, finance, and independent thinking.
-A monthly strategic intelligence edition provides deeper analysis.
-Subscribers also have access to a private archive of resources and tools built over more than ten years.
+Each week, the newsletter publishes a letter on business, finance, and independent thinking.
+A monthly edition provides Excerpts of his Wealth Strategist Letters, available exclusively to Private subscribers.

-Read by business owners, entrepreneurs, and investors globally, its audience includes senior executives, founders, bankers, conglomerate owners, hedge fund professionals, family offices, high-net-worth individuals, and ultra-high-net-worth individuals across industries.
+Read by a select group of business owners, entrepreneurs, and investors globally, its audience includes millionaires and billionaires, global music figures, hedge fund managers, high-net-worth individuals and ultra-net-worth individuals, bankers, founders of global banks and conglomerates, and senior executives across industries.

 Over the past ten years, this newsletter has presented strategic perspectives that often anticipated trends in business, finance, behavior, and markets.

-Here, you will find problems and opportunities many business owners and investors have yet to recognize—common but costly errors that erode capital, weaken businesses, and compromise decision-making.
+Here, you will find problems and opportunities many business owners and investors have yet to recognize—costly errors that erode capital, weaken businesses, and compromise decision-making.

 As a longtime reader and friend of this newsletter often says: